 If all eligibility criteria are met, your application will be submitted to the Attorney-General or the Attorney-General's delegate for consideration and, if approved, you will be appointed as a JP.

-Your appointment is published in the SA Government Gazette and you'll receive written notification of your appointment together with an oaths form.
-You must take the oath of allegiance and the judicial oath within three months of your appointment date.
-The original form must be posted back to Justice of the Peace Services.
+Your appointment is published in the SA Government Gazette and you'll receive an email together with an oaths form.
+You must take your oaths within three months of your appointment date.
+The original form can then be uploaded back to Justice of the Peace Services.
 You cannot exercise your duties as a JP until you take the oaths.

 On receipt of your oaths form, you'll be sent an appointment package containing your appointment certificate, your JP identification number and links to the JP handbook and the code of conduct.